Four Seasons: Variations in American Vitalist Film Comedy

-When we talk about a dynamic, we mean a thought/feeling (normally a combination of these) which the play as a whole engenders, that a play enforces on us, not that we enforce on the play.
-And it is a thought-feeling about the play as a whole, and therefore the dynamic of the play cannot be apprehended until we have seen the entire play.
+When we talk about a dynamic, we mean a thought/feeling (normally a combination of these) which the dramatic work as a whole engenders, that the dramatic work enforces on us, not that we enforce on it.
+And it is a thought-feeling about the work as a whole, and, therefore, the dynamic of the play or film cannot be apprehended until we have seen the entire work.

 Let us shift then from a mythic example of vitally contrastive lifestyles to two short examples from extraordinary vitalist comedies.
 First, consider the opening scenes of Sound of Music, after Maria’s opening song-dance on the mountain singing the title song and after the spectacularly artful photographic background sweeps behind the credits.
 The next scene is of entirely decorous nuns discussing the problem of Maria, a discussion which oscillates between disparaging her as a “clown” and wondering “How can you hold a moonbeam in your hand.”
 Into this scene runs a distraught and clumsy Maria late again for vespers as, evidently, for every canonical hour.

 Maria is told in the following scene that she must go into the world as a governess to the Von Trapp family, and we then see her, in a bizarre and ugly costume carrying valise and guitar case, bursting into a singularly unmemorable song with the improbable conclusion that she has confidence in confidence.